pjpmarques/CassandraBenchmark/README.md

 3. Compile by calling `sbt compile`

-4. Run with `sbt run`
+4. Run with `sbt run -read -write`

 Different test sizes can be specified when running the program.
+For detailed help call `sbt run help`.

 Sample Result